gmcmt/DyGPrompt/README.md

 # DyGPrompt
-We provide the code (in pytorch) for our paper "NODE-TIME Conditional Promot Learning in Dynamic Graphs" for anonymous review and testing.
+We provide the code (in pytorch) for our paper "Node-Time Conditional Promot Learning in Dynamic Graphs" for anonymous review and testing.

 ## Description